themeblvd/react-boilerplate/README.md

 These are the commands you'll use the most.

-* `npm run start` - Start development server and watch for changes.
+* `npm run start` - Start development server, watch for changes & continuously build into the `/public` directory.
 * `npm run build:prod` - Re-build the `/public` directory for production.

 ### Additional Commands

 Here are some additional commands that come in handy.

-* `npm run watch` - Watch changes and continually build files for development.
+* `npm run watch` - Watch for changes & continuously build into the `/public` directory.
 * `npm run build` - Build development files once.
 * `npm run server` - Run the development server.
 * `npm run js-lint` - Check for JavaScript linting errors.
 * `npm run js-lint:fix` - Allow JavaScript linter to fix what it can, automatically.

 *Note: `npm run start` essentially encompasses the first three commands above.
-But when debugging issues, it may be helpful to know you can run those commands individually.*
+But when debugging issues, it may be helpful to know you can run those commands separately.*